MartinChavez/CSharp/README.md

 School of C# (Test-Driven Learning)
 ================

 A project aimed to help the user master the C# language with a test-driven approach.
-Each unit starts with an annotated tutorial and concludes with a test covering key concepts highlighted in the unit.
+Each unit contains an annotated tutorial and the ability to run Unit Tests with the learnings of each chapter.

 Topics: